pombredanne/eris-contracts.js/README.md

 1. decentralized, client signs - Every user runs eris-db on their machine.
 This means both their private key and blockchain client is on the same machine, so all key-stuff happens locally.

-2. distributed, client-signs - eris-db nodes run on a dedicated set of machines/servers.
+2. distributed, client signs - eris-db nodes run on a dedicated set of machines/servers.
 Users connect via their browser, but keep their keys on their own machine and sign whatever they need to sign locally, using a browser plugins, locally running daemon, or something else.

 3. distributed, server signs - Servers hold the keys and signs transactions on behalf of the users.
 The users access the servers via their browser and would identify themselves through some traditional, secure login-system.
 This would be common in transitional/hybrid systems.